flatironinstitute/finufft/README.md

 ## Usage and interface

-Please see the codes in `examples/` to see how to call cuFINUFFT from C++.
+Please see the codes in `examples/` to see how to call cuFINUFFT and link to from C++.

 In short, cuFINUFFT API contains 5 stages:
  - Set cufinufft default options - ```int ier=cufinufft_default_opts(type1, dim, &opts);```